CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11/README.md

 ## nano - simple editor in bash terminal

-I use `nano` for simple text editing.
+I configured `nano` as my default editor in the bash terminal for simple text editing.
 It is easy to use.

-Useful functionality from the terminal and not from the editor.
-This works with the Windows clipboard and is used to transfer text from and to the bash terminal.
+I like to use the mouse:

 - Select text with the mouse to copy.
 Nothing to click, just select.
 - Right-click to paste.
+- mouse

+This works with the Windows clipboard and is used to transfer text from and to the bash terminal.
+This useful functionality comes from the terminal and not from the nano editor.
+Don't use `set mouse` in file `~/.nanorc` because it will disable this useful terminal mouse functionality.

 Editor `nano` important functions: